 , some of which accuse the project of producing earthquakes for whichever nefarious purpose the NWO might have for them at the moment.

 might cause an earthquake, and might very well involve a machine, the earthquake is simply a by-product of, well, a dropping colony.

-Verging on Forgotten Trope
+The traditional depiction is verging on Forgotten Trope

 - Was one in Kamikaze Kaitou Jeanne